osrf/gazebo_tutorials/parallel/tutorial.md

 # Overview
 The complexity of simulated robots, spatial size of environments, and fidelity of sensor simulation all play a role in determining what can be simulated with the constraint of operating at or near real-time.
-The Gazebo physics update loop is one of the primary consumers of CPU cycles.
+The Gazebo-classic physics update loop is one of the primary consumers of CPU cycles.
 With an limitation in the speed of solution algorithms to solve the underlying mathematical problem that represents those physical constraints, parallelization of the physics engine is the direction